Keller Mortgage review

 Pros and cons of Keller Mortgage

 - Online preapproval.
-Complete the loan preapproval process online from the comfort of your home.
+Complete the mortgage preapproval process online from the comfort of your home.

 - Discounted closing costs.
-The ZeroPlus Program offers eligible borrowers up to $2,000 in closing credits and waived lender fees.
+The ZeroPlus Program offers eligible borrowers up to $1,000 in closing cost credits and waived lender fees on mortgages over $150,000, if they use Keller Williams Realty or buy a Keller Williams property.

 - Low down payment options.
 Keller Mortgage offers both no and low down payment options, including 0% for USDA and VA loans, 3% for conventional loans and 3.5% for FHA loans.